Hampshire Leadership Forum

 Chair of HLF

-Sue is CEO of Action Hampshire.
+Kate is Interim CEO of Action Hampshire.
 For almost 70 years, Action Hampshire has been supporting not-for-profit organisations to deliver great services to local people and communities; speak up for the changes they would like to see; and shape the future of where they live and work.
 Our services include: policy and information; social enterprise development; affordable housing; support for community buildings and research and engagement.

 Representing sport and leisure organisations